zephyrproject-rtos/zephyr/samples/boards/nrf/nrf_led_matrix/README.rst

-The sample has been tested on the bbc_microbit_v2 and bbc_microbit boards, but it could be ported to any board with an nRF SoC and the proper number of GPIOs available for driving a LED matrix.
+The sample has been tested on the bbc_microbit_v2 and bbc_microbit boards, but it could be ported to any board with an nRF SoC and the proper number of GPIOs available for driving an LED matrix.
 To do it, one needs to add an overlay file with the corresponding ``"nordic,nrf-led-matrix"`` compatible node.